-- (1) Notwithstanding the provisions of paragraph (2) of Order 51 no amendment shall be moved in the Committee of Supply under this Order until one clear day after that on which it was published in the Notice Paper. - (3) An amendment to increase a head whether in respect of any item or subhead or of the head itself shall take precedence over an amendment to reduce the head in the same respect and if it is carried no amendment to reduce the Head in that respect shall be called. - (4) Except upon the recommendation of the Cabinet to be signified by a Minister and recorded in the minutes of proceedings, the Committee shall not proceed upon any amendment which in the opinion of the Speaker has any effect such as is mentioned in paragraph (1) of Order 28. - (5) Subject to the provisions of paragraph (4) of this Order, an amendment to any Head to reduce the sum allotted thereto in respect of any item therein may be moved by any Member, and shall take the form of a motion "That Head be reduced by \$........ in respect of (or by omitting) subhead item". - (6) An amendment to reduce a Head in respect of any subhead or by omitting a subhead shall only be in order if the subhead is not itemised. - (7) An amendment to reduce a Head without reference to a subhead therein shall only be in order if the head is not divided in subheads. - (8) An amendment to omit a Head shall not be in order and shall not be placed on the Order Paper. - (9) In the case of each Head, amendments in respect of items or subheads in that Head shall be placed upon the Order Paper and considered in the order in which the items or subheads to which they refer stand in the Head in the Estimates. - (10) When notice has been given of two or more amendments to reduce the same item, subhead or Head, they shall be placed upon the Order Paper and considered in the order of the magnitude of the reductions proposed, the amendment proposing the largest reduction being placed first in each case.
+- (1) Notwithstanding the provisions of paragraph (2) of Order 51 no amendment shall be moved in the Committee of Supply under this Order until one clear day after that on which it was published in the Business Paper. - (3) An amendment to increase a head whether in respect of any item or subhead or of the head itself shall take precedence over an amendment to reduce the head in the same respect and if it is carried no amendment to reduce the Head in that respect shall be called. - (4) Except upon the recommendation of the Cabinet to be signified by a Minister and recorded in the minutes of proceedings, the Committee shall not proceed upon any amendment which in the opinion of the Speaker has any effect such as is mentioned in paragraph (1) of Order 28.

+- (6) An amendment to reduce a Head in respect of any subhead or by omitting a subhead shall only be in order if the subhead is not itemised. - (7) An amendment to reduce a Head without reference to a subhead therein shall only be in order if the head is not divided in subheads. - (8) An amendment to omit a Head shall not be in order and shall not be placed on the Business Paper.

+(9) In the case of each Head, amendments in respect of items or subhead in that Head shall be placed upon the Business Paper and considered in the order in which the items or subheads to which they refer stand in the Head in the Estimates.

+(10) When notice has been given of two or more amendments to reduce the same item, subhead or Head, they shall be placed upon the Business Paper and considered in the order of the magnitude of the reductions proposed, the amendment proposing the largest reduction being placed first in each case.

-- (11) Debate on every amendment shall be confined to the item, subhead or Head to which the amendment refers and after an amendment to an item or subhead has been disposed of, no amendment or debate on a previous item or subhead of that Head shall be permitted.
+(11) Debate on every amendment shall be confined to the item, subhead or Head to which the amendment refers and after an amendment to an item or subhead has been disposed of, no amendment or debate on a previous item or subhead of that Head shall be permitted.